mdetiberiis01/Movie-Months/README.md

 * What genre do people most often leave positive reviews?

 ## Actionable Insight
-* Make an Animated Action/Adventure Movie!
+#### Make an Animated Action/Adventure Movie!
-    *  If Microsoft is trying to make a Billion dollar movie they need to capitalize on the Action/Adventure genre's constant popularity along with the popularity of animated movies in this category.
 ![](https://github.com/mdetiberiis01/Photos/blob/master/billion_dollar_movies.png)
+    *  If Microsoft is trying to make a Billion dollar movie this data shows that the way to make that happen would be to create an Animated Action/Adventure movie.
     * This data was taken from user reviews sentiment analysis to show that Action Adventure and Comedy are the movie genres that people enjoy the most.
 ![](https://github.com/mdetiberiis01/Photos/blob/master/sentiment_by_genre.png)
-* Make it a Summer Hit!
+#### Make it a Summer Hit!
    * The data shows movies make the most money if they premier in June.
-* Third week of June release date!
 ![](https://github.com/mdetiberiis01/Photos/blob/master/profit_by_month.png)
+#### Third week of June release date!
    *The most profitable day to premier is the 22nd of the month, but between all of the billion dollar grossing movies the averge premier date is th 14th.
 The third week of June is a good target time frame.
 ![](https://github.com/mdetiberiis01/Photos/blob/master/profit_by_day.png)